 Many people fail to start portfolios because they fail to conduct the research and planning necessary to create a successful portfolio.
 Others fail at portfolios because they make the process too complex, expensive, and intimidating.
 Many people fail because they think they need expensive expert help or special knowledge to build a stock portfolio.

-All you need to start a stock portfolio is some money and a little knowledge.
-If you feel you need to learn more about investing, try our PRO Stock Market Training to fast-track your knowledge.
+All you need to start a stock portfolio is money and knowledge.
+If you need to learn more about investing, try our PRO Stock Market Training to fast-track your knowledge.

 Learning stock market investing on your own can be overwhelming.
 There’s so much information out there, and it’s hard to know what’s true and what’s not.